-Many families searching for senior care don’t know the difference between a nursing home and an assisted living community.
-Learning the distinction between these different kinds of long-term care providers can help you more quickly and efficiently identify the right care option for your parent or other older loved one.
+Many families searching for senior care don’t know the differences between the options available to then.
+Learning the distinction between different kinds of long-term care providers can help you more quickly identify the right care option for your parent or senior loved one.

 Consumer confusion about kinds of care can causes trouble on multiple fronts.
-The lack of clarity about senior community types not only inconveniences families who waste time and energy researching inappropriate care options.
-It can also potentially endanger the senior when the family’s confusion about the right care type causes a delay putting in place the appropriate kind of care.
-Or in the rare but troubling cases when communities don’t have top-notch admission procedures, residents may be admitted to facilities that don’t offer an adequate level of care, which is obviously dangerous to the resident.
-Other times residents may admitted to communities that offer much more care than is required, which usually results in unnecessary money being spent and also a resident who is unsatisfied and out of place because he is among the only relatively healthy seniors among a group of elderly people who need much more intense care.
+The lack of clarity about senior community types not only inconveniences families, it can also potentially endanger the senior when the family’s confusion about the right care type causes a delay putting in place the appropriate kind of care.
+Or, in the rare but troubling cases when communities don’t have top-notch admission procedures, residents may be admitted to facilities that don’t offer an adequate level of care, which is obviously dangerous to the resident.

-It’s essential that the senior’s community offer enough care, and it’s ideal that residents have the opportunity to be among peers with similar ability levels.
-These simple but important criteria can be met when the right kind of facility is chosen.
+It’s essential that the senior’s community offers enough care, and it’s ideal that residents have the opportunity to be among peers with similar ability levels.
+These simple but important criteria can be met when the right kind of residence is chosen.

 1. Is your loved one ambulatory?

-2. Does your loved one have a feeding tube, tracheostomy, colostomy, chronic wound, or require insulin injections to be administered?
+2. Does your loved one have a chronic wound, colostomy, require insulin injections, tracheostomy etc.?

-Assisted living communities rarely are allowed to care for residents with feeding tubes, tracheostomy’s colostomy’s or chronic wounds.
+Assisted living communities rarely are allowed to care for residents with these conditions.
 Furthermore, a large number of assisted living communities are not allowed to provide insulin injections.
-There are a few states where assisted living facilities can obtain additional licensing to offer care like this, for example, assisted living facilities in Florida can offer the above mentioned care if they have a “limited nursing services license”, but as a rule of thumb, the kind of care described above is indicative of the need for nursing home care.
+There are a few states where assisted living facilities can obtain additional licensing to offer care like this, for example, assisted living facilities in Florida can offer the above mentioned care if they have a “limited nursing services license,” but as a rule of thumb, the kind of care described above is indicative of the need for nursing home care.

-Assisted living communities can offer a high level of care with “activities of daily living”, such as dressing, bathing, toileting, and so on, but this kind of care is considered nonmedical.
-If your loved one needs medical attention from a nurse or doctor on an ongoing basis, a nursing home is preferable to assisted living.
+Assisted living communities can offer a high level of care with “activities of daily living.” such as bathing, dressing, toileting and so on, but this kind of care is considered non-medical.
+If your loved one needs medical attention from a doctor or nurse on an ongoing basis, a nursing home is more preferable.

-4. Does your loved one require rehabilitation, for example after a surgery or hospitalization?
+4. Does your loved one require rehabilitation, for example after a hospitalization or surgery?

 Rehabilitation services are offered at a nursing home and are covered by Medicare for up to 100 days.
-If your family is looking for rehab, explore nursing homes rather than assisted living.
-It is worth noting though, that after rehab, many seniors move to assisted living.
+If your family is looking for rehab, explore nursing homes.
+It is worth noting though, that after rehab, many seniors may need to move to assisted living.